-No area of human activity has greater potential and power for directly shaping the lives and fortunes of individuals and societies than does politics.
+Few areas of human activity have greater potential and the power to directly shape the lives and fortunes of individuals and societies than does politics.
 More and more career opportunities have developed in government from the local to the international level and in related areas in the private sector.

-The Political Science department, in conjunction with the Education department, offers courses leading to state licensing for history/social studies.
+The Department of Political Science, in conjunction with the Department of Education, offers courses leading to state licensing for history/social studies.

 The program introduces you to the major techniques of the field, and to provides a background in the broad flow of concepts and developments of both Western and non-Western political theories.
 Choose from a number of concentrations of study in the major including American politics, international relations, comparative politics, and political theory and methodology.